BenNeise/bennneise.github.io/_posts/2013-10-29-using-appsense-to-deliver-microsoft-app-v-5-applications-to-non-persistent-vdi-desktops-at-logon.markdown

 Invoking the PowerShell executable with the command above passed as an argument above worked as intended, but required encoding the path argument in order to escape the pipe character.
 This meant that a simple installation like

-`PowerShell.exe ÔÇôCommand {Add-AppvClientPackage -Path "\\apps\app-v$\Microsoft Office Project 2010\Microsoft Office Project 2010.appv" | Publish-AppvClientPackage ÔÇôGlobal}`
+`PowerShell.exe  -Command {Add-AppvClientPackage -Path "\\apps\app-v$\Microsoft Office Project 2010\Microsoft Office Project 2010.appv" | Publish-AppvClientPackage  -Global}`

 Would turn into this:-

-`PowerShell.exe ÔÇôEncodedCommand {QQBkAGQALQBBAHAAcAB2AEMAbABpAGUAbgB0AFAAYQBjAGsAYQBnAGUAIAAtAFAAYQB0AGgAIAAiAFwAXABhAHAAcABzAFwAYQBwAHAALQB2ACQAXABNAGkAYwByAG8AcwBvAGYAdAAgAE8AZgBmAGkAYwBlACAAUAByAG8AagBlAGMAdAAgADIAMAAxADAAXABNAGkAYwByAG8AcwBvAGYAdAAgAE8AZgBmAGkAYwBlACAAUAByAG8AagBlAGMAdAAgADIAMAAxADAALgBhAHAAcAB2ACIAIAB8ACAAUAB1AGIAbABpAHMAaAAtAEEAcABwAHYAQwBsAGkAZQBuAHQAUABhAGMAawBhAGcAZQAgAC0ARwBsAG8AYgBhAGwA}`
+`PowerShell.exe  -EncodedCommand {QQBkAGQALQBBAHAAcAB2AEMAbABpAGUAbgB0AFAAYQBjAGsAYQBnAGUAIAAtAFAAYQB0AGgAIAAiAFwAXABhAHAAcABzAFwAYQBwAHAALQB2ACQAXABNAGkAYwByAG8AcwBvAGYAdAAgAE8AZgBmAGkAYwBlACAAUAByAG8AagBlAGMAdAAgADIAMAAxADAAXABNAGkAYwByAG8AcwBvAGYAdAAgAE8AZgBmAGkAYwBlACAAUAByAG8AagBlAGMAdAAgADIAMAAxADAALgBhAHAAcAB2ACIAIAB8ACAAUAB1AGIAbABpAHMAaAAtAEEAcABwAHYAQwBsAGkAZQBuAHQAUABhAGMAawBhAGcAZQAgAC0ARwBsAG8AYgBhAGwA}`

 Not the most human-readable command, and it would be difficult to manage more than a few applications.